mjstealey/irods-provider-postgres/README.md

 - **Note**: This image is based from the [PostgreSQL Docker definition files](https://hub.docker.com/_/postgres/) which includes `EXPOSE 5432` (the postgres port), so standard container linking will make it automatically available to the linked containers.
 The default postgres user and database are created in the entrypoint with `initdb`.

-## Connect and run iCommands
+## Running iCommands

-Since iRODS is running inside of a Docker container, we need to issue icommands from within the container's scope.
+Since iRODS is running inside of a Docker container, we need to issue iCommands from within the container's scope.
 This can be accomplished by either getting on the container as the `irods` user, or invoked from the host.

 ### On the container